-Services at a headspace Bega are FREE, we do not charge for any of our services, this includes services at our Outposts in Eden; Narooma and ......
-Cooma Can I access headspace on behalf of my young person?
+Services at a headspace centre are either free or have a low cost.
+This can be confirmed when an appointment is made.
+Can I access headspace on behalf of my young person?
 Whether your young person is ready to access our services or not, we encourage you to make contact with us and discuss ways we might engage your young person or how you can be supported to care for your young person.
 If you would like to talk to a headspace worker, please call us.
 You may be booked into an appointment or offered support over the phone.
 If your young person is engaged or is willing to engage with headspace, ask us about the support and involvement we offer to family and friends.
 Before making contact with us, it is a good idea to talk with your young person about it first.